delaney-beals/Co-culture_RB-TnSeq/README.md

 # RB-TnSeq analysis notes

-This repository contains legacy analysis notes and scripts from an RB-TnSeq project using a methylotroph *Methylotenera* sp.
-JLW8 mutant pool in planktonic co-culture experiments with methanotroph *Methylomonas* sp.
+This repository contains scripts and documentation from a graduate school RB-TnSeq (Random Barcode Transposon Sequencing) project using a mutant pool of the methylotroph *Methylotenera* sp.
+JLW8 in planktonic co-culture experiments with the methanotroph *Methylomonas* sp.
 LW13.

-This repository is maintained as an archived analysis workflow from a graduate school RB-TnSeq project.
-Raw sequencing data and intermediate count tables are not included.
+The repository is maintained as an archive of the analysis workflow used for BarSeq count processing, exploratory data analysis, and gene fitness estimation.
+Raw sequencing data, count tables, and metadata are not included.
 Scripts are preserved primarily for reference and may require modification before reuse.

 ## Repository contents